 Be sharp

 It’s handy to bring your own Sharpies with you for signing artwork or the like.
 Creators sometimes run out of pens or markers.
 A silver Sharpie especially, for those books with black insides or comics with dark covers.
+When you know you are going to buy art, bring a tube or a folder with you.
+So it won’t get damaged!

 Be Prepared

 Many of the events may have one or more guests at their venue to have a question and answer, or Q&A session with.
 Most events will either have a line for people to stand in or have a runner with a microphone to walk up to you.
-You do not want to be the one who takes up the time to be set up for a question…and you draw a blank.
+You do not want to be the one who takes up the time to be set up for a question…and then draw a blank.
 It happens to the best of us.
 But these Q&A’s are usually only an hour, at some venues even less.
 So if there are more people who want to squeeze their questions in, you don’t want to bring it all to a screeching hold.
 So be prepared.
 Either have your question written down.
 Either on a piece of paper or use a text app on your phone.
 Or memorize multiple questions.
 If you forget one, you still have some to draw on.
 Also if the person in front of you happened to ask the exact question you wanted to ask, you have a backup.

 You are not alone